A structural map of what organises you beneath adaptation

 It does not promise clarity that lasts forever.

-It offers orientation, especially when identity feels unstable, confusing, or fragmented.
+It offers orientation, especially when identity feels unstable, distorted, over-adapted, or difficult to name.

 How identity is understood here